Hyatt Logo

 Meaning and History

-The very first Hyatt House was built in 1954 near the Los Angeles International Airport.
-The hotel was built by the founders of the company – Hyatt Robert von Dehn and Jack Dyer Crouch.
+The first Hyatt House was built in 1954 near the Los Angeles International Airport.
+The company’s founders, Hyatt Robert von Dehn and Jack Dyer Crouch, built the hotel.
 Therefore, the network was subsequently named after one of them.
-But the official time of its appearance is considered 1957 when the business project was bought by the Pritzker brothers Jay and Donald.
-The deal cost them $ 2.2 million.
+However, its official opening date was 1957, when the Pritzker brothers, Jay and Donald, bought the business.
+The deal cost them $2.2 million.

-Realizing the growing demand for air travel, they actively built up their hotels around airports in different cities in America.
+Realizing the growing demand for air travel, they actively expanded their hotel operations around airports in cities across America.
 This was a strategically correct decision.
 After Los Angeles, Hyatt motels have sprung up in San Francisco, Seattle-Tacoma, and several other major cities.
 This step made the corporate emblem universally recognizable.

-Since 1969, the hotel chain has gone on to expand internationally.
-She began not only construction but also the purchase of new buildings and the takeover of competitors.
-Today, its asset includes many hotels, resorts, boutique hotels and hotels with a full range of services.
-Therefore, the logo is now known in more than 60 countries around the world.
+Since 1969, the hotel chain has expanded internationally.
+She began construction, purchasing new buildings and acquiring competitors.
+Today, its assets include many hotels, resorts, boutique hotels, and hotels with a full range of services.
+Therefore, the logo is now known in more than 60 countries worldwide.
 There are three emblems in Hyatt’s career.

 What is Hyatt?

 Hyatt is a hotel company known worldwide as Hyatt Hotels & Resorts.
 It owns a large network of properties designed for travelers, with over 1,300 hotels in dozens of countries worldwide.
-They are categorized depending on the guests’ budget, so there are both affordable and luxurious rooms available.
+They are categorized by guests’ budgets, so both affordable and luxurious rooms are available.
 Nonetheless, all guests receive quality service.

 1957 – 1990

-The corporation’s debut visual identity mark included the full name – Hyatt Hotels & Resorts.
-It was written in an elegant, elongated type.
-Thin letters were located very close, and sometimes there was no intersymbol space at all, and some elements almost merged.
+The corporation’s debut visual identity mark included the full name Hyatt Hotels & Resorts written in elegant, elongated type.
+Thin letters were located very close; sometimes, there was no intersymbol space, and some elements almost merged.

-The phrase was monochrome, grotesque, with a circular icon between Hyatt and Hotels.
+The phrase was monochrome and grotesque, with a circular icon between “Hyatt” and “Hotels”.
 It was a white flower with four petals on a black background.
-Inside there was a semblance of a core with protruding semicircles.
+Inside, there was a semblance of a core with protruding semicircles.
 A thin line crossed it.
-Highlights of the lettering were an “R” with an unfinished middle line and an “H” with a low crossbar.
+The lettering highlighted an “R” with an unfinished middle line and an “H” with a low crossbar.
 The rest of the letters were close to the standard.

 1990 – 2013

-After a long period of application of the old emblem, the management approved the new one.
+After a long application period for the old emblem, management approved the new one.
 It was a harmonious combination of graphics and text.
 That is, the letters were individual, hand-drawn, not printed.
-The updated version consisted of tall and sleek sans serif characters.
-The center of the logo was “A.” It was in the middle and was very large with a red curved line instead of the usual crossbar.
+The updated version featured tall, sleek sans-serif characters.
+The center of the logo was “A.” It was in the middle and was very large, with a red curved line instead of the usual crossbar.
 To the right and left of it were the rest of the signs from the word “Hyatt.”
 Behind him was a red arc with pointed ends.
-It is a special element that symbolized the close relationship between customers and the corporation and between the past and the future.
+It is a special element that symbolizes the close relationship between customers and the corporation, as well as between the past and the future.

 2013 – today